 TIG/PBIF Compliance Webinar

-Video of LSC's March 2015 webinar covering key compliance issues for both the Pro Bono Innovation Fund (PBIF) and TIG programs.
-This webinar reviewed key compliance requirements concerning these two special grant programs.
+The LSC webinar below covers key compliance issues for both the Pro Bono Innovation Fund (PBIF) and TIG programs.
+This webinar reviews key compliance requirements concerning these two special grant programs.
 Content is targeted to compliance and financial staff from grantees in addition to project managers and executive directors.